ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

         <i>Explain the necessity of using a dedicated VPC for the cluster.</i>

-    - Security groups: Select ```default VPC security group``` (it must have ssh and https rules) or create one with SSH connection and https.
+    - Security groups: Select ```default VPC security group``` (it must have SSH and HTTPS rules) or create one with SSH connection and HTTPS.

         <i>Explain the necessity of using a dedicated SecurityGroup for the cluster.</i>